Frequently Asked Questions (FAQ)

 No, the data is not available at postcode or suburb level.
 Whilst Turning Point does have some indicator data by postcode and suburb level, not all indicators are provided at this level and are only provided at an LGA or state level.
 Also, the issue with providing data at a smaller level than LGA may not be useful as many values will not be reported due to being a small cell size (i.e. less than five).

-Rates are crude rates using the most recent Australian Bureau of Statistics (ABS) estimated resident population (ERP) data.
-For a calendar year the ERP used is of the same year, taken at June (e.g. 2015 data uses June 2015 ERP).
-For a financial year the EPR used is that of the beginning of the financial year (e.g. 2014-15 data uses June 2014 ERP).
+Rates are calculated using the most recent Australian Bureau of Statistics (ABS) estimated resident population (ERP) data.
+For a calendar year the ERP used is mid-year of the same year (taken at June – e.g. 2015 data uses June 2015 ERP).
+For a financial year the EPR used is mid-year of the beginning of the financial year (e.g. 2014-15 data uses June 2014 ERP).

 Crude rates allow for adjustment of population size across different areas.
 However, they do not adjust for certain demographic attributes (specifically age and sex).
 From a public health perspective there are advantages to standardising for age and/or sex, as it allows comparisons across areas to be made more accurately.
 However, from a policy perspective, knowing what is impacting the rates is equally important.
 Given that age and gender are key contributors to alcohol harms and use, if an area has more or fewer men and younger people than other areas, this information is important in terms of developing and delivering targeted policies and services.